 Boot and Towing Policy

 - A motor vehicle that remains illegally parked can be ticketed every 24 hours.
 A vehicle ticketed two (2) or more times in the same space over 72 hours and has not moved will be ticketed and booted and/or towed.

 - A vehicle parked in a manner causing a hazard i.e.: blocking fire lanes, handicapped access, etc. will be ticketed and towed.

 - A vehicle illegally parked in a reserved space will be ticketed, booted and/or towed.

 - Vehicles with three or more unanswered tickets will be booted and/or towed.

 - A vehicle displaying a fraudulent parking permit will be ticketed, booted and/or towed.

 - Employees and/or students who have any outstanding violations will not be permitted to purchase a parking permit until all charges have been settled.

 Student Vehicle Policy

-The Student Vehicle Policy at Saint Joseph’s University authorizes parking opportunities for third and fourth year undergraduates who obtain permits from the Department of Public Safety and Security.
-First year and second year residential students must leave vehicles at their family home.
-Students are prohibited from bringing their cars to campus and parking on neighboring residential streets.
-The student operator of any vehicle that is found parked on a neighboring residential street without a valid parking permit is considered in violation of the Student Vehicle Policy and will be referred to the Office of Community Standards.
+The Student Vehicle Policy at Saint Joseph's University authorizes parking opportunities for graduate, PLS and HDC students as well as third- and fourth-year undergraduates who obtain permits from the Office of Public Safety and Security.
+First-year and second-year residential students are prohibited from bringing cars to campus or parking on neighboring residential streets.
+The student operator of any vehicle that is found parked on a neighboring residential street without a valid City of Philadelphia parking permit is considered in violation of the Student Vehicle Policy and will be referred to the Office of Community Standards.

-In limited instances, the University may extend an accommodation and issue parking permits to first and second year students.
-For the 2018-2019 academic school year the following conditions will be considered:
+In limited instances, the University may extend an accommodation and issue parking permits to first- or second-year students.
+These instances include:

 2. First- and second-year students who have exceptional circumstances, such as state-issued handicapped plates or placards for a personal disability, or extreme family hardships as determined by the Office of Public Safety and Security.
 Employment is not considered a hardship.